lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    You can also open the *density.dat* file to ensure that the system converged toward an equilibrated liquid water system during the 20 ps of simulation.
+    Open the *density.dat* file to ensure that the system converged toward a (reasonably) well-equilibrated liquid water system during the 20 ps of simulation.

 .. figure:: ../figures/level2/polymer-in-water/density_H2O-light.png
     :alt: Curves showing the equilibration of the water reservoir